Whitespell/slate/source/index.md

 ```

 This endpoint returns a JSON Object with a profiles array, a categories array (this returns the numbers of the searched categories, e.g. 1=football,2=skydiving,etc) and also a list of content (workouts).
+The categories object contains the categoryIds that match the search query.
+You can find the available categoryIds using the Request Category endpoint.

 ### HTTP Request